Shop Subscribe

 9. Stackers & Blasters

-Students are designated as either Stackers, those who will upstack, or Blasters, those who will downstack.
+Designate students as Stackers (those who will upstack) or Blasters (those who will downstack).
 After one minute, see if there are more upstacks or downstacks.
 This is a perfect activity break where everyone will have a blast!

-A game of tag where everyone is “it” and getting tagged means you get to stack.
+In this game of tag, everyone is “it,” and getting tagged means you get to stack.
 Sounds like the best of both worlds!
-Mix up the locomotor movements to work on different skills, slow down the pace if space is limited, or change up the stacking patterns to add variety.
+Add variety by mixing up the locomotor movements to work on different skills, slowing down the pace if space is limited, or changing up the stacking patterns.
 The options are endless to create the perfect balance for your group.

-To get started implementing these activities, all you need are students who want to have fun and a set of Speed Stacks.
-You will be amazed how a seemingly simple yet specialized cup can transform into hours of fun and activity in your classroom!
+To implement these activities, you only need a set of Speed Stacks and students who want to have fun.
+You will be amazed how a seemingly simple yet specialized cup transforms into hours of fun and activity in your classroom!

 Recommended